-The subjects form part of a block of flats and it has been assumed that maintenance and repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
+The subjects form part of a block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.

-The property has been alerted to provide the current layout/accommodation, including but not limited to, the construction of an entrance porch, and the kitchen now being open to the hallway by removal of a wall.
-These works are historic in nature.
-Any relating documentation should be retained.
-All ownership, access rights of way and maintenance liabilities over shared parts/paths, garden areas and external items should be clarified.
+All ownership, access rights of way and maintenance liabilities over common parts, shared areas and garden grounds should be clarified.